matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 }
 ```

-The `response` is are a mirrored representation of the original `/_matrix/media/v3/config` API.
+The `response` is a mirrored representation of the original `/_matrix/media/v3/config` API.

 ### Upload file